AlecJ/DominionShirt/README.md

 Copy the contents of /ui/dist to the root of the project

+If you want to update the favicon, manually update index.html

+Copy index.html and rename the copy to `404.html`

 Push changes to github

 Configure github pages in the repository's settings page